 Oversees a statewide system of supports and services for people with developmental disabilities and their families.
 Call the County Board of Developmental Disabilities to request an assessment for service eligibility.
-To identify the number for your County Board of Developmental Disabilities agency, call: 800.617.6733.
+To identify the number for your County Board of Developmental Disabilities agency, call: 800.617.6733 or visit the Ohio Department of Developmental Disabilities County Directory at https://dodd.ohio.gov/wps/portal/gov/dodd/your-family.